Shivajithu123/Shivajithu123/README.md

 - 👋 Hi, I’m @shivadath
-- 👀 I’m interested in mobile phone technology
+- 👀 I’m interested in technology
-- 🌱 I’m currently learning python
+- 🌱 Python, java, css, javascript
-- 💞️ I’m looking to collaborate on learning python
-- 📫 How to reach me ...

 <!---
 Shivajithu123/Shivajithu123 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.